Last Minute Travel to Japan Checklist

 If you are scrambling to pull together an awesome trip to Japan at the last minute, make sure you have all of these things handled:

 Japan Last Minute Japan Check List:

-1. Book your ViaHero
+1. Book your Local Travel Planner

-As long as it is not too close to your departure, it is not too late to have your trip planned by a local!
+It is not too late to have your trip planned by a local!
 This is the best way to guarantee you see everything (and then some) while you concentrate on booking other things.

 ViaHero surveys its users on their travel preferences (museums? foodie? hiking?) and then has a local plan a personalized trip for them, packed with insider tips and off the beaten path suggestions.

 2. See if you need a Visa

 Depending on where you are coming from (and how long you are staying), you may or may not need a Visa.
 It is important to read up on the Japanese Visa restrictions from your home country.